History of agriculture in California: Indigenous Californian Land Management

 Native Californians also developed strategies when it came to competing with animals for resources.
 The Kashaya Pomo, for example, timed their harvest of dogwood to be before insects and worms would be able to access the inner parts of the plant.
 Indigenous Californians also developed strategies for acquiring black oak acorns directly from tree branches using a long pole, increasing harvest yields that would otherwise have been disturbed by animals.

 Black oak acorn harvests were further increased by cultural burning, which stimulated acorn growth and increased biodiversity in the area.
-Cultural burning was commonly practiced by throughout California to maintain a healthy landscape that produced quality resources, as the Karuk, Yurok, Hupa peoples all regularly burned areas of bear grass and California hazelnut and to encourage the growth of stronger stems that could be used for basketry.
+Cultural burning was commonly practiced throughout California to maintain a healthy landscape that produced quality resources, as the Karuk, Yurok, and Hupa peoples all regularly burned areas of bear grass and California hazelnut and to encourage the growth of stronger stems that could be used for basketry.
+The Pomo indigenous peoples of California utilized intentional cutting of Carex rhizomes.
+When cut, the rhizomes regrew straight, which the Pomo utilized extensively in the weaving of baskets.